hashgraph/hedera-services/docs/privileged-transactions.md

 rates file, the exchange rates admin can still issue a `FileUpdate` transaction to change this file.

-The waived signature privileges for `FileUpdate`, `FileAppend`, and `CryptoUpdate` operations are essentially identical to the authorization privileges in the tables above.
+At present, the waived signature privileges for the `FileUpdate`, `FileAppend`, and `CryptoUpdate` operations are identical to the corresponding authorization privileges in the tables above.

 # Miscellanea